freedomofpress/securedrop-workstation-docs/docs/journalist/submissions.rst

 --------------------------

 Currently, a LUKS-encrypted USB drive is required for exporting submissions.
-A Linux-based system such as Tails will allow you to configure a LUKS-encrypted drive; for assistance with this, see your SecureDrop Administrator.
+A Linux-based system such as Tails is required to configure and use a LUKS- encrypted drive, meaning that for the time being, you will only be able to export to a Linux environment where these drives can be read.
+For assistance with this, see your SecureDrop administrator.

 Once you have provisioned a LUKS-encrypted export drive, insert the drive and click **Export**.